isVy08/ACL-submission/README.md

 This repo includes the benchmark and codes for reproducing the experiments in the paper **ACCESS: A Benchmark for Abstract Causal Event Discovery and Reasoning** to appear in NAACL 2025.

 ## Dataset
-Our benchmark, including the clusters, causal graph and the GLUCOSE Causal-QA question bank, is released in ``benchmark/``.

-To examine our ACCESS benchmark, please refer to the following scripts
+To examine our ACCESS construction pipeline, please refer to the following scripts
 * `data_generator.py`
 * `metadata.py`
 * `metagraph.py`.

 The extracted GLUCOSE data and other utilities are provided in this [Google folder](https://drive.google.com/drive/folders/1jUPNJycRQ2wyhs5lx4wRWRPyeaHRzWNE?usp=sharing).

+For inquiries regarding the access to the benchmark, please contact tran.vo@monash.edu.

 ## Experiments